Rib Pain During Pregnancy – All You Need to Know

 You might suffer from aches in the shoulders.
-This is also a side effect of the pressure on the diaphragm since the shoulders are connected by several nerves to the diaphragm.
+This is also a side effect of the pressure on the diaphragm since several nerves connect the shoulders to the diaphragm.

 There is limited space in your body before it begins to get congested.
 As the uterus begins to expand against the abdominal organs like the stomach and intestines, you might experience indigestion.

-Rib pain is caused by an increase in body size can cause rib pain when pregnant.
+An increase in body size can cause rib pain when pregnant.
 Here are other common causes of rib pain during pregnancy:

 The growing uterus is the most common cause of rib pain.
 As the baby becomes bigger, the muscles on the ribs are forced apart, creating a strain.
 This can cause mild discomfort to sudden bolts of pain.

 2. Position of the Baby

 As the second trimester comes to an end, the foetus turns upside down so that its head faces towards the vaginal canal and its feet point toward the mother’s ribs.
 This puts pressure on the ribs.
 Arm and leg movements, especially kicks and stretches from the baby might hit your rib once in a while, causing aches and pains in the ribs.
 You will feel this type of rib pain just under the breast on the side where the baby is.